Last updated: ET

 Still valid: ET

-Latest updates: Safety and security - update on movement restrictions
+Latest updates: Safety and security - new COVID-19 preventative measures and restrictions

 COVID-19 – Global travel advisory